aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/animation-multi-frame-images/create-multi-frame-tiff-images-aspose-imaging-dotnet/_index.md

 }
 ```

+> **Pro tip:** The phrase **load images from directory** is exactly what the loop above does – it enumerates every JPEG file in the target folder.

 ### Add Frame to TiffImage and Save It

 #### Overview
-Adding frames to a TIFF image involves copying resized JPEG pixels into each frame and saving the complete multi-frame TIFF.
+Adding frames to a TIFF image involves copying resized JPEG pixels into each frame and saving the complete multi‑frame TIFF.

 **1. Initialize the TiffImage Instance**